Ryanika-Coder/TechHost-App/README.md

 ## Known bugs
 Just like Vanellope von Schweetz, this app also has some bugs such as:
 - Sometimes the panel load really really long.
-~~- Discord Widget that doesn't too work especially when using it on the login page.~~
+- ~~Discord Widget that doesn't too work especially when using it on the login page.~~